Dog Skin Care and Dog Skin Conditions: All-Natural Remedies

 What can be done to prevent skin condtions in dogs?

-When a dog's skin itches, the animal will scratch it with their claws or bite at it, often gouging into the skin.
-If the itching and scratching are still occurring shortly after bathing, you should take the dog to see the vet, as a more serious dog skin problem
+When a dog's skin itches, the animal will scratch it with their claws or bite at it, often gouging into the skin and creating places of irritation called Hot Spots.
+If the itching and scratching are still occurring shortly after bathing, first make sure your dog is free of fleas and parasites.
+If irritation continues, you should take the dog to see the vet, as a more serious dog skin problem

-Keeping Your Dog Clean Helps To Maintain Healthy Skin
+Keeping Your Dog Clean Helps To Maintain Healthy Skin and Coat

 The primary way to prevent the need for dog skin care is to keep your animal clean.
 Brushing your pet often will not only keep the animal looking good, but can also provide relief for itchy, irritated skin.
 Dogs that generally spend most of their time indoors only need to be bathed about once a week.
 But animals that spend a lot of their time outside may need bathing more often.
 Dogs that wander outside during the winter may pick up salt on their paws that should be cleaned off immediately upon their returning into the home.
+Use Skin-eze Shampoo

-Good nutrition is also important to your dog?s coat.
+Good nutrition is also important to your dog's coat.
 By avoiding dog food with artificial additives, you may also avoid the need for dog skin care for your pet.
-Even with most foods containing a balanced diet, brewers yeast can be added to help with the dog?s skin health.
-Corn or cornflower oil will also help provide nutrition for your dog?s coat and can help with dog skin care if it appears to be dry.
+Even with most foods containing a balanced diet, brewer's yeast can be added to help with the dog's skin health.
+Corn or cornflower oil will also help provide nutrition for your dog's coat and can help with dog skin care if it appears to be dry.